-The outlook for 2019 and beyond provides for optimism.
+The outlook for 2018 and beyond provides for optimism.
 Global corporates continue to be increasingly conscious about managing their energy needs and being seen to act sustainably by procuring electricity directly from renewable sources has become a strategic priority.
-Forty three new companies became members of RE100 in 2018, a group of companies who have pledged to work towards meeting 100% of their energy requirements from renewable sources, bringing its total membership to 159.
-In addition to this, economic drivers such as the continued fall in the levelized cost of electricity/energy (LCOE) with regard to renewables and the phasing out of feed-in-tariff based fiscal incentives in several jurisdictions should continue to push the growth of Corporate PPAs globally in 2019.
+Thirty five new companies became members of RE100 in 2017, a group of companies who have pledged to work towards meeting 100% of their energy requirements from renewable sources, bringing its total membership to 116.
+In addition to this, economic drivers such as the continued fall in the levelised cost of generating renewable energy and the phasing out of feed-in-tariff based fiscal incentives in several jurisdictions should continue to push the growth of Corporate PPAs globally in 2018.